-- Online and/or in-person training for faculty and staff on the topic of sexual assault and sexual harassment by the Title IX coordinator. - Rape Aggression Defense (RAD) for any member of the GGC community. - For resident assistants, the Title IX Coordinator or his/her designee provides training on the college reporting process, how to provide support to reporting students, and the disciplinary process.
+- Online and/or in-person training for faculty and staff on the topic of sexual assault, sexual exploitation, sexual, dating violence, domestic violence, stalking and sexual harassment by the Title IX coordinator.

+- Rape Aggression Defense (RAD) for any member of the GGC community.

+- For resident assistants, the Title IX

+Coordinator or his/her designee provides

+training on the college reporting process,

+how to provide support to reporting

+students, and the disciplinary process.

-Georgia Gwinnett College engages in wideranging educational programming to identify and prevent sexual assault, sexual violence, sexual harassment, intimate partner violence, and stalking.
+Georgia Gwinnett College engages in wide-ranging educational programming to identify and prevent sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, and stalking.
 Educational programming opportunities consist of primary prevention and awareness programs and ongoing awareness and prevention campaigns for the campus community that:

-- Identify sexual assault, sexual violence, sexual harassment, intimate partner violence and stalking as prohibited conduct. - Define what behavior constitutes intimate partner violence, sexual assault, and stalking under the Georgia Gwinnett College Sexual Misconduct Policy. - Define what actions and behaviors constitute consent to sexual activity under the Georgia Gwinnett College Sexual Misconduct Policy. - Provide safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of intimate partner violence, sexual assault, or stalking against another person other than the bystander.
+- Identify sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, and stalking as prohibited conduct. - Define what behavior constitutes sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, and stalking under the Georgia Gwinnett College Sexual Misconduct Policy. - Define what actions and behaviors constitute consent to sexual activity under the Georgia Gwinnett College Sexual Misconduct Policy. - Provide safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, and stalking against another person other than the bystander.

-College Disciplinary Procedures in Sexual and Gender Violence Incidents
+College Disciplinary Procedures in Sexual Misconduct Incidents